paulsump/song_desk/README.md

 - show 3 lines of dots (bass, kick, chord) they're flat to save space but can edit if _expanded_

+- separate Instrument for backing, harmony and voice iff they clash notes.

 -  fix countIn